Painkiller995/AlfaGadgets/README.md

 # AlfaGadgets
 Gadgets for windows 10 with modern look and feel

-This a real time render gadgets will work with all resolutions.
+This is a real time render gadgets will work with all resolutions.

 No image included, which mean the gadget will use internet explorer engine to render design.